Jiang Yanmei: Early life

 Born in Guangdong, China, Jiang moved to Singapore in 1999, and joining the national squad shortly after under the Foreign Sports Talent Scheme.

 Career

 Jiang was part of Singapore women's team that won the gold medal at the 2003 SEA Games, and bronze medal at 2006 Asian Games.
 She also helps the Singapore mixed team to win bronze at the 2002 Manchester Commonwealth Games.
 Teamed-up with Li Yujia, they won the women's doubles silver medal at the 2006 Melbourne Commonwealth Games, losing the final to Malaysian pair Chin Eei Hui and Wong Pei Tty.

 After her playing career, Jiang became a coach with the Singapore Badminton Association.
+In 2017, she was appointed as the principal of the SBA Badminton Academy at Pasir Ris Sports Hall, which was established to help enhance the abilities of local players in Singapore.

 Awards

 Jiang received the 2005 Meritorious Award from the Singapore National Olympic Committee.